 Tuesday: Glen Nant and Bonawe Furnace

 We then visit Bonawe Iron Furnace, the most complete charcoal-fired ironwork in Britain.
-It was opened in 1753 and it operated and it closed in 1876, after 123 years of operation.
+It was opened in 1753 and it closed in 1876, after 123 years of operation.
 From the furnace we will walk to Loch Etive and enjoy the views up and down the loch.

 Wednesday: Kilmartin Glen - Kennacraig - Islay